 From Jaipur: NH21 > NH148 > RJ SH 55 > Bhangarh

-Things to Take Care Before Taking Your Kids to the Haunted Bhangarh Fort
+Things to Take Care Before Visiting Haunted Bhangarh Fort with Kids

 - Let them know about the distinctness between reality (real) vs fantasy (fake).